laristra/documentation/index.md

 ### Additions to .travis.yml file needed for Code Coverage
-[Link to example python-ci repository](https://github.com/laurelmcintyre/python-ci/blob/master/.travis.yml) `sudo: required` Sudo: required is necessary to install codecov and also installs Docker as a service.
+[Link to example python-ci repository](https://github.com/laurelmcintyre/python-ci/blob/master/.travis.yml)

+`sudo: required` Sudo: required is necessary to install codecov and also installs Docker as a service.
 This specifies a [trusty build environment](https://docs.travis-ci.com/user/trusty-ci-environment).

-`before_install:
+`before_install:`

-  - sudo pip install codecov` The sudo: required setting allows pip to install codecov.
+`  - sudo pip install codecov` The sudo: required setting allows pip to install codecov.

- `script:
+ `script:`

-  - coverage run mytan.py
+  `- coverage run mytan.py `

-  - codecov` The script directs codecov to run the file mytan.py in the python-ci repository.
+ ` - codecov` The script directs codecov to run the file mytan.py in the python-ci repository.

 * Codecoverage has [additional instructions](https://docs.codecov.io/docs)

 ### How to Display Code Coverage Badge on Github